Curious about a diplomatic passport?

 - Top 5 Reasons Your U.S. Passport Application Might Get Denied

-What’s a US Diplomatic Passport?
+What’s a Diplomatic Passport?

 US diplomatic passports are issued by the Special Issuance Agency (SIA) to individuals traveling abroad on official government business.
 Unlike a regular passport, a diplomatic passport grants the holder certain privileges and immunities under international law.

+What does a diplomatic passport look like?
 The passport is distinguishable by its black cover (as opposed to other US passport types and cover colors) and the words “Diplomatic Passport United States of America” inscribed on the front.

 Note: Diplomatic passports, like other official passports, cannot be used for personal travel.
 For that purpose, you need a regular tourist passport (Type “P” passport).